corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/cordapp-standard-development-environment/csde.md

 * the ability to configure the members of the local Corda network.

 {{< note >}}
-The images in this section show the `CSDE-cordapp-template-kotlin` repository.
-The `CSDE-cordapp-template-java` repository looks similar but the flow code is defined in multiple source files.
+The images in this section show the `CSDE-cordapp-template-kotlin` repository in IntelliJ.
+If you are working with the `CSDE-cordapp-template-java` repository, it looks very similar but the flow code and flow tests are in a `java` folder and the flow code is saved in more source files.
 For more information, see [Java Flow Code](../first-flow/code-java.html).
 {{< /note >}}

 ## Downloading the CSDE